 The "Communication, Transportation and Utility Property of a Local Nature" category is land used for providing public utility or transportation services locally.
-Examples in this category included water supply and treatment, wastewater disposal, solid waste disposal, landfills, flood control, local communication systems, and miscellaneous public services
+Examples in this category include water supply and treatment, wastewater disposal, solid waste disposal, landfills, flood control, local communication systems, and miscellaneous public services

-Parcels reported in this category include

-Public Utility Property, Local nature

-Public Utility Property, Local nature -Electrical Generation

-Public Utility Property, Local nature -Electrical-Alternative Energy

-Public Utility Property, Local nature - Natural Gas

-Public Utility Property, Local nature -Communications

-Public Utility Property, Local nature -Transportation (e.g. airport)

-Public Utility Property, Local nature -Water Supply-Treatment-Distrib.

-Public Utility Property, Local nature -Waste Disposal
+Parcels reported in this category include Public Utility Property, Local Nature Public Utility Property, Local Nature -Electrical Generation Public Utility Property, Local Nature -Electrical-Alternative Energy Public Utility Property, Local Nature -Natural Gas Public Utility Property, Local Nature -Communications Public Utility Property, Local Nature -Transportation (e.g. airport) Public Utility Property, Local Nature -Water Supply-Treatment-Distrib.
+Public Utility Property, Local Nature -Waste Disposal

-72 - Communication, Transportation, and utility property of an interstate or intercounty nature, not used in operations (Locally Assessed)
+72 - Communication, Transportation, and Utility Property of an Interstate or Inter-County Nature, Not Used in Operations (Locally Assessed)

-The "Communication, Transportation, and utility property of an interstate or intercounty nature, not used in operations (Locally Assessed)" category is a very limited category and should only be used for situations in which land owned by a centrally assessed public utility is not used in the operations of the company for providing public services.
+The "Communication, Transportation, and Utility Property of an Interstate or Inter-County Nature, Not Used in Operations (Locally Assessed)" category is a very limited category and should only be used for situations in which land owned by a centrally-assessed public utility is not used in the operations of the company for providing public services.
 The category is NOT to be used for any situations with appraisal performed by the Department of Taxation on behalf of the county assessor for mining, oil and gas, or geothermal operations.
-An example of the use of this category would be a portion of a parcel owned by a centrally assessed pipeline company used for the tank farm of a non-centrally assessed wholesale distributor.
+An example of the use of this category would be a portion of a parcel owned by a centrally-assessed pipeline company used for the tank farm of a non-centrally assessed wholesale distributor.
 These situations could be handled through possessory or leasehold interests on the unsecured roll also.

-73 Alternative Energy
+73 - Alternative Energy